 |12||1 Mbps up and down||10 Mbps up and down|

-Your broadband speed requirement for VoIP, depends on the number of concurrent calls you plan to use.
-The above table highlights the typical broadband speed required, when using a dedicated broadband connection for voice.
+Your broadband speed requirement for VoIP depends on the number of concurrent calls you plan to use.
+The table above highlights the typical speed of using a dedicated broadband connection for voice.
 It’s important to note, that this is the speed required purely for voice usage.

 Important considerations for VoIP

 - What type of service does my ISP provide?